-Litigation Practice in German Court Rooms differs hugely from English Civil Procedure
+Civil Procedure Laws and actual Litigation Practice in German Court Rooms is very different from English or US Civil Trials

 Under the English Civil Procedure Rules, it is common practice that a Claimant provides a witness statement to the court.
 To the eyes of German lawyers and Judges, this is a strange concept, because German law does not allow parties to provide witness statements as evidence before the Court.